musimap/cicd/README.md

 ---

-© 2025 Musimap — Engineered with ❤️ by the Musimap DevOps Team.
+© 2025 Musimap — Engineered with ❤️ by Frederic Notet.